itomaldonado/se2-group13/README.md

 The stockast API server is written in python [falcon](https://falcon.readthedocs.io/en/stable/), and can run in `docker` or standalone with python and `gunicorn`.

+Stockast's public API documentation can be found at: https://bit.ly/stockast-api-docs

 ### Requirements:
 * An account with [IEX Cloud](http://iexcloud.io/) and an API Token
 * A running `MySQL` database or a path to a `SQLite` database